lukinoe/Explainable-AI-works/README.md

 #### Approach 4 : Sentiment Analysis with SHAP

-* Breifly summarize the approach.

 Based on the work of Lundberg & Lee (https://proceedings.neurips.cc//paper/2017/file/8a20a8621978632d76c43dfd28b67767-Paper.pdf), the idea is to use the Shapely value that originally comes from game theory to determine the marginal contributions of input factors to the result.
 In our specific use case, this means that each DistilBERT token gets a certain Shapely value assigned, based on it’s impact on the prediction (positive or negative impact on sentiment).
 For this the SHAP library is used.

-* Categorize this explainability approach according to the criteria by Hohman et al.

-**Why?** Increases interpretability & explainability of the model/the input-output mapping, as well as for improving or comparing models </br>
-**What?** Learned model parameters, aggregated information </br>
-**When?** After training </br>
-**Who?** Model Developers & Builders | Model Users </br>
-**How?** Various plots like barcharts, but also interactive input/output mapping for feature importance </br>
-**Where?** NLP, Image classification/object detection, Tabular data </br>

-* Interpret the results here.
-How does it help to explain your model?

 The results show which DistilBERT tokens have overall the biggest impact on positive or negative sentiment.
 This leads to a better understanding of how DistilBERT determines the overall sentiment of a sequence, focusing on Shapely-based feature importance.
 Not only can the importance be analyzed on a global level (e.g. obtaining the on average most influential tokens overall), but also on a sentence level.
 This means that we can determine which features are in general important for DistilBERT to decide if a sentiment is positive or negative, but also look at a specific sequence and get explanations for the related prediction.